Materials-Consortia/OPTIMADE/optimade.rst

   (Comments relevant in descriptions for end users should go into :field:`description`.)
   Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.

+  This field, along with a few others, should be seen as annotations rather then integral parts of the Property Definition.
+  Two Property Definitions that only differs by the value of any :field:`$comment` fields are considered the same, and as explained in relation to the :field:`$id` field below, they SHOULD share the same :field:`$id`.

 - :field:`deprecated`: Boolean.
   If :val:`TRUE`, implementations SHOULD not use the defined property, and it MAY be removed in the future.
   If :val:`FALSE`, the defined property is not deprecated.
   The field not being present means :val:`FALSE`.

+  This field, along with a few others, should be seen as annotations rather then integral parts of the Property Definition.
+  Two Property Definitions that only differs by :field:`deprecated` fields are considered the same, and as explained in relation to the :field:`$id` field below, they SHOULD share the same :field:`$id`.

 - :field:`enum`: List.
   The defined property MUST take one of the values given in the provided list.